 The Terminal_number entry shall match the IBIS-ISS terminal (node) position or the Touchstone file terminal (line) position, plus an undeclared reference line.
 The Terminal_number entries may be listed in any order as long as there are no duplicate entries.

-Terminal_type Terminal_type is a string that identifies whether the terminal is a supply or I/O terminal and whether the terminal is connected at the buffer, die pad, or pin level.
+Terminal_type Terminal_type is a string that identifies whether the terminal is a supply or I/O terminal and whether the terminal is connected at the buffer, die pad, or pin level (note that “I/O” in this context is a synonym for “signal”, as opposed to “supply”; it is not intended to imply model type as used in the “Model_type” subparameter).
 Further, if the terminal is connected to a buffer supply rail, Terminal_type identifies to which specific buffer rail the terminal is connected.
 Terminal_type shall be one of the following:

 Pin_I/O